-This morning travel deeper into the Japanese Alps, approximately 3.5 hours to Nagano, firstly by bullet train to Nagoya and then journey on the limited express train to Nagano.
-Upon arrival, stop in Yudanaka in search for the snow monkeys (Japanese Macques) at Jigokudani Yaen-Koen Monkey Park.
-There is around a 30-minute walk through the forested valley along paths, occasionally on an incline, from the bus park to the main pool where the monkeys bathe.
-Accustomed to humans, the monkeys can be observed upclose, and they almost completely ignore their human guests.
+Travel deeper into the Japanese Alps to visit the Snow Monkeys at the Jigokudani Monkey Park.
+There is approximately a 30minute walk through the forested valley along paths, occasionally on an incline, from the bus park to the main pool where the monkeys bathe.
+Accustomed to humans, the monkeys can be observed from up-close and they almost completely ignore their human guests.
+Enjoy lunch and then continue to Zenkoji, one of Japan's most prolific Buddhist temples.
+Return to Nagano.